What Is a Metronome and How Does It Work?

 iStockphoto/Thinkstock

 • Mechanical metronomes are similar in appearance to the original Maelzel's Metronome.
-Though they may be made out of materials other than wood, they retain the pyramid shape and swinging-pendulum tick of the original.
+Though they may come from materials other than wood, they retain the pyramid shape and swinging pendulum tick of the original.

-• Software metronomes are virtual metronomes you can use online or download onto a computer or handheld device.
-Many of these are available as freeware or shareware.
+• Software metronomes are virtual devices you can use online or download onto a computer or handheld device, such as with a metronome app.
+Many of these are available as freeware or shareware, and they allow you to use a metronome without packing any extra hardware.

-• Click tracks are used for professional recording.
-Virtually all digital recording software, from Garageband to ProTools, includes a click track, which can be enabled or disabled at will.
+• Click tracks are for professional recordings.
+Virtually all digital recording software, from Garageband to ProTools, includes a click track, which you can enable or disable at will.
 If you're recording to analog tape, you can create a click track by recording the sound of any metronome and then using this "click" track to keep a steady tempo as you layer other instruments.

 • A backing track is a piece of music (as opposed to a simple tick-tock or click) that has been prerecorded using a metronome or click track.
 For instance, a guitarist might play a song's basic rhythm to a click track, and then the band might record their parts while listening to his or her prerecorded guitar.